-The Singular layout type in Beaver Themer (which can be purchased here) is usually applied to single posts and custom post types.
+The Singular layout type in Beaver Themer (which can be purchased here) is most often applied to single posts and custom post types, though it can also be applied to pages.

 The Singular layout includes the parts of the page shown in the following diagram, which includes standard information that is associated with single posts: the post title and post info, post content, post categories or tags, an author bio, post navigation, and post comments.